apoorvkhare07/apoorvkhare07/README.md

 ## 👋

-<samp> Currently working on realising the use/impact of social media and
+<samp> Currently working on realising the use/impact of social media <br> and
-mainstream news media to spread negative sentiments and use them in order to manipulate general thinking.
+mainstream news media to spread negative sentiments <br> and use them in order to manipulate general thinking. <br>
 Studying the mental and psychological impact of the same. </samp>